security-notes/infobyte-faraday-wiki/Installation-Community.md

 <a name="faraday-server-commu"></a>
 ### Faraday Server

-Faraday Server is the interface between CouchDB and Faraday Client sessions.
-The server's responsibility is to transmit information between the client and CouchDB, and make sure that they are kept in sync.
-It also serves the Web UI client, which allows you to handle enormous workspaces from your favorite web browser.
+Faraday Server is the interface between PostgreSQL and Faraday Client and WebUI.
+The server's responsibility is to transmit information between the client or WebUI and PostgeSQL, and make sure that they are kept in sync.
+The Web UI client, which allows you to handle enormous workspaces from your favorite web browser.

-**Important:** You should keep in mind that the Faraday server must be installed on the same machine as CouchDB.
+**Important:** You should keep in mind that is recommended to install Faraday server on the same instance as PostgreSQL.
-**Also Important:** make sure to use version 1.7.1 of CouchDB, as Faraday doesn't support CouchDB version 2.0.

-Unfortunately, in various Debian-based systems (Kali, potentially others), CouchDB 1.7.1 does not work (due to upgrades to a new version of Erlang).
-If this is the case with your OS, we recommend use Couchdb through a [Docker container](https://github.com/infobyte/faraday/wiki/Installation-CouchDB).

-Because of this, we are currently working on migrating to another database engine.

 #### Downloading